adrelanos/aeternity-wiki/Research-and-Theory.md

 Meaning any data outside the blockchain can be translated into a deterministic value that can be used in æternity smart contracts, making real-world data easily accessible and actionable.

 And what is even better in æternity is that this source of information would come from inside the Blockchain, and not from an outside entity built on top of it.
-This makes the source of information more reliable, more decentralized and not relying on  a 3rd Party company or entity (Like Augur and Gnosis).
+This makes the source of information more reliable, more decentralised and not relying on  a 3rd Party company or entity (Like Augur and Gnosis).

 ##### Prediction Market - High Level Concept
 ![aeternity prediction market](http://i66.tinypic.com/2emjrzm.jpg)